SrikarsGit/Apple-Retail-Stores-Sales-Analysis-SQL/README.md

    - `sale_id`: References the sales table.
    - `repair_status`: Status of the warranty claim (e.g., Paid Repaired, Warranty Void).

-## Objectives
+## Key Business Problems Solved

-The project is split into three tiers of questions to test SQL skills of increasing complexity:
+The project is split into three tiers of business questions of increasing complexity:

 ### Easy to Medium (10 Questions)